lucasvrm/pipedesk-koa/IMPLEMENTATION_STATUS.md

 - ✅ Mark all as read
 - ✅ Type-based icons and colors
 - ✅ Empty state handling
-- ❌ Filter by notification type
+- ✅ Filter by notification type (All, Mentions, Tasks)
-- ❌ Navigate to context on click
+- ✅ Navigate to context on click with visual indicators
-- ❌ Digest email integration
+- ✅ Hover states and improved UX

 ### 5. Basic UI/UX Foundation - **IMPLEMENTED**
 - ✅ Professional color scheme (blues, greens, orange accents)